-Having a Thai Massage is healthy if done well, cautiously and with wisdom.
-Having regular Thai massages is even healthier, and yet, on the surface the benefits of Thai Massage don’t differ that much from other massage or bodywork modalities.
+Having a Thai Massage is healthy if done well, cautiously, and with wisdom.
+Having regular Thai massages is even healthier, and yet, on the surface the benefits of Thai Massage don’t differ that much from other massage treatments or bodywork modalities.

-Most likely you’ll read things like: Thai Massage improves your blood circulation facilitating a better flow of oxygen and nutrients to bodily tissues (and with that optimal functioning of the body), improves lymphatic drainage and detoxification, supports pain relief, helps for stress-relief, trauma and emotional release, better sleep, more vitality and fitness, less stiffness, more flexibility due to stretches and mobilization, removes blocks, knots, tangles, and the like, and… well… much more really.
+Most likely you’ll read things like: Thai Massage improves your blood circulation facilitating a better flow of oxygen and nutrients to bodily tissues, improves lymphatic drainage and detoxification, boosts your immune system, supports pain relief, helps for stress-relief, trauma and emotional release, better sleep quality, more vitality and fitness, less stiffness, more flexibility due to stretches and mobilization, removes blocks, knots, tangles, and the like, and … well, much more really.

 And although all that is true, I think there’s more to say about the benefits of Thai Massage.
-Things perhaps more important and less known or talked about.
+Things perhaps even more important, but less known or talked about.

 I’d like to address what I’ve experienced with treating clients in the past ten years.
 Surely there were quick fixes, physically and emotionally, but there’s more.
 Below I’ve tried to categorize what I’ve actually found to be more striking — the changes under the hood, beyond the obvious.